 Alice Waters Grilling 101: A properly cooked steak is brown and crisp on the outside, and pink and juicy on the inside.
 Chopped herbs mixed with rosemary, coarse salt and fresh ground black pepper, rubbed onto the steak with olive oil about an hour or so before grilling will really elevate this dish — the steak should be allowed to come to room temperature for about 30-60 minutes before grilling.

 Prepare a hot fire — you know it’s hot enough if you can’t keep your hand over the heat for more than 2 seconds.
+You will want a good grill for this, so if you need a new one you might want to check some reviews here.
 Oil the grill and put on the steak.
 If you want nice cross-hatch grill marks, rotate the steak by 90 degrees after 2-3 minutes.
 Cook another 2-3 minutes and then turn the steak over.
 Repeat the same process/time frame before checking for doneness.

 - Grass-fed sirloin steak